Off-World-Live-Collaborative/docs.offworld.live/README.md

 # Documentation

-This microsite contains the documentation for all Off World Live tools.
+This microsite contains the documentation for all [Off World Live](https://offworld.live/) tools.

-For more information on the plugins, please see our main website: [offworld.live](https://offworld.live)
+For general information, please see our [main website](https://offworld.live)

+For support, please get in touch on [our `Discord` channel.](https://discord.gg/2PaMtnK)

 ## Current Plugins